 The Counseling Department has approximately 23 Adjunct Counseling members, and annually interviews for the adjunct pool.
-A rotating list of adjunct folks is problematic in providing counseling services as the training curve is extreme given the amount of information necessary to know regarding local program, degree requirements, SRJC and state policies and procedures in addition to transfer requirements for various systems, CSU, UC, private, out of state, etc.
+A rotating list of adjunct folks is problematic in providing counseling services as the training curve is extreme given the amount of informaiton necessary to know regarding local certificate programs, AA degree requirements, SRJC and state policies and procedures in addition to transfer requirements for various systems, CSU, UC, private, out of state, etc.